factorwonk/nyctaxifare/README.md

 1. The *nyctaxi_trips_data_analysis* notebook details my EDA on the April 2013 data.
 2. The *nyctaxi_fare_modeling* notebook details my efforts to predict taxi fare amount and tip amounts
+3. The *nyc_taxi_max_earnings* notebook covers the analysis behind the open questions

 ## Additional Notebooks